 Click here to access the manual.

 On February 7, 2014, Nyall Hislop, Supervisor, Safe Food with Alberta Health Services, presented information on the requirements of farmers' market managers and farmers' market vendors during the Farmers' Market Manager Training session in Edmonton.
-His presentation can be accessed here.
+His Powerpoint presentation can be accessed here.

 Any questions regarding market manager training or the content of the manual should be directed to: